-The Committee advises the University Council on risk management and the appointment and remuneration of the internal and external auditors.
-In accordance with the Risk Management Policy, the University has formal processes in place for evaluating and managing significant risks facing the institution.
-It receives reports setting out key performance and risk indicators and considers possible control issues brought to their attention by early warning mechanisms embedded within the University's operational units and reinforced by risk awareness training.
-The emphasis is on obtaining an appropriate degree of assurance and not merely reporting by exception.
-The Committee considers documentation from the University's risk management and internal audit processes and takes account of events since the prior year end.
+managing significant risks facing the institution.
+It receives reports setting out key performance and During 2021/22 the Forum met on five occasions and risk indicators and considers possible control issues the following matters were discussed: brought to their attention by early warning mechanisms Update on the USS Pension Scheme; embedded within the University's operational units and reinforced by risk awareness training.
+The emphasis is Update on the UCU Ballot for Industrial Action; on obtaining an appropriate degree of assurance and Update on the modernisation of Ordinances / not merely reporting by exception.
+The Committee Statute: considers documentation from the University's risk management and internal audit processes and takes The Anglesey Freeport; account of events since the prior year end.

-Joint Engagement Forum - Chair: Mrs Marian Wyn Jones
+Joint Engagement Forum - Chair Mrs Marian Wyn Jones